 The National Registration and Accreditation Scheme (the National Scheme) is funded by practitioners’ registration fees.
 The decision to reduce the fee ensures practitioners are not unduly burdened, but still provides sufficient income to allow the Board to meet its obligations in protecting the public.

-The Presiding Member, Ms Julie Brayshaw, said that the Board was pleased to be able to lower the fee for the third year in a row and still fulfil its regulatory obligations.
+Board Chair, Ms Julie Brayshaw, said the Board was pleased to be able to lower the fee for the fourth year in a row and still fulfil its regulatory obligations.

 The Board will also shortly publish the Health Profession Agreement (HPA).
 The HPA provides information about the Board’s financial operations, outlines the partnership between the Board and the Australian Health Practitioner Regulation Agency (AHPRA), and the services AHPRA will provide to the Board to regulate the profession.

 Download a PDF of this Media release - Occupational Therapy Board of Australia fees set for 2016-17 - 1 September 2016 (107 KB,PDF)